lexibanez/a1p2/README.txt

 COMMANDS AND INPUT:
-The user may choose between L and Q for commands.
+The user may choose between Q, L, C, D, and R for commands.
 L, lists the contents of a directory.
 Q, quits the program.
 If the command is L, the user must input a path to a directory on their local computer.
 Entering the command will display the current files and directories in the specified path.
+The C command creates a new file in the specified directory.
+The user must input the  option '-n' after the directory and then the name of the file to be created.
+The file created will be a .dsu file.
+The D command allows the user to delete a file in the provided directory.
+You must enter the full path name, with the filename at the end.
+The R command reads and prints the contents of a specified file.
+If the file is empty, the program will notify the user.

 OPTIONS:
 Along with displaying contents of directories, the user can